magic-wormhole/magic-wormhole/README.md

 On Windows, python2 may work better than python3.
 On older systems, `$ pip install --upgrade pip` may be necessary to get a version that can compile all the dependencies.
+Microsoft Visual C++ 9.0 is required.
+Get it from http://aka.ms/vcpython27

 ## Motivation